konishiwa/sagemaker-cdk/README.md

 `yarn install` installs all needed node_modules

-- Deploy the stack by running the command:
+- Deploy the stack by running the command

 `yarn cdk deploy --all --profile <insert profile>` deploys the stack to your AWS account